webplatform/docs/Beginners/browser_testing/index.md

 ---
-title: browser testing
+title: Part 9: Browser testing
-tags:
-  - Basic
-  - Pages
-readiness: 'Almost Ready'
 notes:
   - 'Give more examples on ways to test in browser, not only automated commercial tools, but maybe talk about linting, etc.'
+readiness: 'Almost Ready'
 summary: 'To learn how web browsers react, it is quite useful to have automated tools.
 But modern browsers are now doing a very good job at behaving the same.
 Unless you are digging right away with technologies that are still in early adoption, you do not need browser testing tools.'
+tags:
+  - Basic
+  - Pages
 uri: 'Beginners/browser testing'

 ---
-# Part 9: Browser testing

-## Summary
+## <span>Summary</span>

 To learn how web browsers react, it is quite useful to have automated tools.
 But modern browsers are now doing a very good job at behaving the same.
 Unless you are digging right away with technologies that are still in early adoption, you do not need browser testing tools.

-## Beginners submenu
+## <span>Beginners submenu</span>

 The **[Beginners](/Beginners)** section covers the various aspects of web development separated in 9 parts, you can navigate through them using this list.